 - red or purple patches (area with an altered surface)

-- white substance over affected areas
+- white, flaky substance over affected areas

-- cracking (cracks in the skin)
+- cracks in the skin

-- maceration (appearance of soft white skin)
+- maceration, or the appearance of soft white skin

 - creamy satellite pustules at margins of affected areas (pimples filled with pus)

 - red and white lesions in your mouth, as seen in oral thrush